msft-davidlee/contoso-exchange-matching-engine/README.md

 # VM Setup
 1. On the Matching engine server, you should execute ``` ssh-keygen ``` to generate your ssh keys.
 2. Use the value from id_rsa.pub and use this for each client VM install so you can ssh into the client VMs.
 To get value, first, ``` C:\Users\devuser\.ssh ```, then run ``` Get-Content id_rsa.pub ```.
-3. Save this file into the Storage account inside of the container tmx and name the file ``` pub.txt ```.
+3. Save this file into the Storage account inside of the container certs and name the file ``` pub.txt ```.

 # Multicast
 We are using cloudSwXtch for our multicast needs.
 Please create an instance of it in your VNET.
 Note that subnetDataName should be configured to the default subnet and subnetCtrlName should be configured to appsvccs subnet.